tuyennkn/FS_admin/NULL_CATEGORY_HANDLING_FIX.md

 This fix ensures the frontend gracefully handles all these scenarios without breaking the user experience.

 ## Deployment Ready
-All fixes are backward compatible and handle the three possible states of category_id:
+All fixes are backward compatible and handle the three possible states of category:
 1. `null` - Books without categories
 2. `string` - Category ID references
 3. `object` - Populated category objects